Julio César Ribas

-Julio César Ribas Vlacovich (born 8 January 1957) is a Uruguayan association football manager and former footballer.
+Julio César Ribas Vlacovich (born 8 January 1957) is a Uruguayan association football manager and former footballer who was most recently the head coach of Uruguayan Segunda División club River Plate Montevideo.

+International career

+Ribas played five matches for Uruguay during 1985.
+He debuted on 23 April 1985 during the 2–1 friendly loss against Peru, and was shown a red card on 2 May 1985 during the 2–0 loss against Brazil.
+He was never called up again after the 6–0 victory against Malaysia on 1 June 1985.

 Career as manager

 Ribas was appointed the manager of Primera Division Uruguaya side Peñarol in January 2009.

 Following the Oman national football team's defeat against Japan in the 2010 FIFA World Cup qualifiers, the Omani Football Association sacked Ribas, due to the result and the performance of the team in that match.

 He was appointed manager of Gibraltar in 2018.
 In February 2025, he stepped down from the position.

 Personal life

 He is the father of footballer Sebastián Ribas who plays for Montevideo City.